Trump's lunch with senators was the only normal part of the day

 Republicans are operating with little room for error as tackle the tax code, a notoriously thorny issue they hope to complete by the end of the year.

-Unless Trump can find Democratic support, he can only afford to lose two Republican votes in the Senate and pass a bill.
+Unless Trump can find Democratic support, he can afford to lose only two Republican votes in the Senate.
 Flake’s retirement means there's another senator who both loathes the president and faces no political consequences for bucking his agenda.

-Sen. Thom Tillis, R-N.C., entered the tax meeting with a bag of popcorn, a seeming nod to the ongoing spectacle within the party.
-Asked by NBC News whether his snack was for the "Corker-Trump fight," he smiled and replied “Yes!”
+Sen. Thom Tillis of North Carolina entered the tax meeting with a bag of popcorn, a seeming nod to the ongoing spectacle within the party.
+Asked by NBC News whether his snack was for the "Corker-Trump fight," he smiled and replied, “Yes!”

 Tillis was less enthusiastic about the implications of the conflict itself.
 "All I really want to talk about is how we get 51 votes to get tax reform done," he said.

-Sen. David Perdue, R-Ga., a prominent Trump supporter, said both Corker and the president were “great Americans,” but made clear he did not share his colleague’s views.
+Sen. David Perdue of Georgia, a prominent Trump supporter, said both Corker and the president were “great Americans,” but made clear he did not share his colleague’s views.

 "I have a different opinion," he said.
 "I think this person in the White House is a person of destiny."